 First and foremost, you have to make sure you are protected and well informed when it comes to renting your home.
 It’s always wise to know who will be renting your home in advance.
 Remember, even though you may not be living at the property, you need to protect your investment and avoid any potential damage!

 Thoroughly screen each and every prospective tenant!
 Make sure they have a stable income, job stability, a good credit score, and rental history.
 It’s also a good idea to ask for a reference from a previous landlord.
+This should be on top of your property management checklist because it’s a critical step to help ensure you have reliable renters.
 It’s safe to assume that anyone who has had positive previous rental experiences and no prior evictions, will likely take care of your property.

 Set Clear Expectations